- API fetch

 }

-keyword is used to pause the execution of an async
+keyword to pause execution until an async operation completes:

 let user = await fetchUserData()